 This project began with a simple curiosity: what stories are embedded in discarded textile scraps from a tailor?

 Did the wearer find satisfaction in the tailor’s work, or were there tensions over fit, deadlines, or design?
 Who selected these materials, and for what purpose?
+Was it to resize an old garment or to make a gift for someone else?
 Were these scraps part of a garment’s creation or alteration?

 Once carefully chosen by someone, these fragments now hold traces of lives lived, decisions made, and moments passed.
-Each scrap reflects choices driven by color, texture, and tradition—choices that may have been deliberate or spontaneous, intimate or utilitarian.
-Every fold and fray carries unspoken narratives of emotions, labor and human connection.
+Each scrap reflects choices driven by color, texture, and tradition—choices that may have been deliberate or spontaneous, corrective or creative.